scepter914/carrot-lib-rs/carrot_image_utils/README.md

 # carrot_image_utils

-This repository is util library for image processing library by rust.
+This crate is util library for image processing library by rust.